uniwebcms/framework/docs/understanding-uniweb.md

 ```
 ````

-The `#team-member` hashbang references a content schema that validates structure and ensures type safety.
+The `#team-member` schema tag references a content schema that validates structure and ensures type safety.
 Your component receives this structured data:

 ```jsx
 export default function TeamMember({ block }) {